Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Schr o dinger equation and Hamilton's equations

-In this part, we show the relation between the Schr\"{o}dinger equation and the Hamilton's equations.
-For convenience, we want to write the Hamilton's equation into a compact form in terms of complex variables.
-The normal expressions of the Hamilton's equations are
+In this part, we show the relation between the Schr\"{o}dinger equation and Hamilton's equations.
+For convenience, we want to write Hamilton's equation into a compact form in terms of complex variables.
+In classical mechanics, given a Hamiltonian $H$, the dynamics of the system can be determined by Hamilton's equation: where $q$ and $p$ are the canonical coordinates in phase space.
+By rewriting $z = \frac{1}{\sqrt{2}}(q + ip)$ and $z^* = \frac{1}{\sqrt{2}}(q - ip)$, we can transform the derivatives into the following form: